 Who can be a member: Anyone who pays a membership fee specified by the Directors.
-For this year, we decided to bundle membership with the Gaelcon membership.
-(People can buy tickets to Gaelcon without joining the IGA if you wish, hence the opt-out box)
+For 2021, we decided to bundle membership with the Gaelcon membership.
+(People can buy tickets to Gaelcon without joining the IGA if you wish, hence the seperate products going forward)

 What about votes, and meetings?

 Everyone who is a member gets voting rights at GMs, EGMs and AGMs after 6 months.
 Members can run for office after 12 months.

 When will we have an AGM?

 Under the current Companies Acts, we’re required to have our first AGM within 18 months of the date of incorporation.
 So in 2022, possibly at Gaelcon or separately.
 We need to decide which is better, and there will be processes to follow for motions, nominations and reports.

 Legally, the Directors.
 But they can and usually will resolve to delegate specific tasks.